rahulgiridhar1/rahulgiridhar1/README.md

 -->

 - I am currently looking for new grad full time opportunities in software engineering starting in 2025!
-- I am a rising senior at the University of Michigan studying Computer Science
+- I am a recent graduate at the University of Michigan, majoring in Computer Science
 - I recently completed a Software Engineering internship (May 2024 - Aug 2024) at Stryker working on Mobile Phone communication to medical beds using C++
 - I interned as a Software Engineer last summer (June 2023 - Sep 2023) at a healthcare stealth startup company doing full-stack and backend development
 - My top interests within software engineering are backend and full-stack development